winderai/bacalhau-landscape-analysis-benchmarks/README.md

 1. Launch `cd sample-code && jupyter lab --ip=0.0.0.0` to run the sample notebooks in `sample-code/`.

 ## Benchmark instructions

+The benchmarks consists of a timed [Word count](https://en.wikipedia.org/wiki/Word_count) job running on all frameworks mentioned above.
+Each run is launched one at a time and requires some preliminary work (e.g. spin-up cluster).

+Feel free to explore the [`benchmark/`](./benchmark) directory to familiarize with this setup.

 ### Instructions